harshit-paneri/Advanced-SQL-Functions-and-Formulas/README.md

 </br>
 sol 1 )
 use upgrad;

-select employeeNumber, firstName, lastName from employees where employeeNumber like '1__2' order by firstName;
+select employeeNumber,firstName, lastName from employees where employeeNumber like '1%2' order by firstName;

 2 ) Product Codes with Patterns